Memorials in Canada to Nazis and Nazi collaborators: Memorial at St. Volodymyr Ukrainian Cemetery, Oakville

-A granite memorial entitled Pamiatnyk Slavy UPA (English: Monument to the Glory of the UPA) celebrating the Ukrainian Insurgent Army, a Ukrainian nationalist force that allied with the Nazis in 1942-43 before fighting against them in 1943-44, was inaugurated on May 26, 1988, in the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.
+A granite memorial entitled Pamiatnyk Slavy UPA (English: Monument to the Glory of the UPA) celebrating the Ukrainian Insurgent Army, a Ukrainian nationalist force, was inaugurated on May 26, 1988, in the St. Volodymyr Ukrainian Cemetery in Oakville, Ontario.
 A cenotaph to veterans of the 14th Waffen Grenadier Division of the SS (1st Galician) was added shortly afterwards, with the SS division's insignia.

 The SS cenotaph was vandalised in mid-June 2020 when someone added the words "Nazi war monument".
 Canadian police apologized for originally stating that the vandalism was motivated by hate.

 Both monuments were the subject of complaints from the Russian Embassy to Canada in 2017.
 Ihor Michalchyshyn, the CEO of the Ukrainian Canadian Congress accused Russia of obfuscation.

 Jewish B’nai Brith organization and the Canadian Polish Congress called for the SS monument's removal in a joint statement, saying that the presence of monuments that whitewash the Holocaust and Nazi ideology is unacceptable in Canada.
 Oakville Mayor Rob Burton stated that he would remove the SS monument but could not, as municipalities did not have the right to regulate private cemeteries.

 In March 2024, the monument was finally removed but it was also reported that it might just be repaired and might eventually return.